District Heating Knowledge Platform

 Work Package Leader: Brandenburg University of Technology (BTU) Cottbus – Senftenberg

+Within LowTEMP, the sustainability of the integration of low temperature district heating (LTDH) systems in the energy supply structures in Baltic Sea Regions (BSR) and municipalities will be evaluated.
+This will especially refer to the pilot energy strategies and measures planned for the municipalities and regions participating in LowTEMP.
 A first focus will be on the (positive) effects the implementation of LTDH has on the reduction of energy waste and CO2 emissions from district heating (DH) grids.
 A sustainability evaluation will then follow with a holistic perspective where LTDH systems, the type of energy sources and the design factors are jointly considered regarding optimisation of environmental impact, economic feasibility and technical performances.
 This will be done via environmental and economic life cycle assessment studies (LCA and LCCA) that represent a good tool to evaluate the impact on the sustainability for future development driven by specific policy measures.
 To present the environmental benefits of LTDH, a simulation model will be developed.
 This IT-based model shall serve to illustrate – in a user friendly and easy to understand manner – the ecological, economic and social effects of LTDH.

 Work Package Leader: Riga Technical University (RTU)